samueleiche/om.samueleiche.com/README.md

 > Stress is caused by being "here" but wanting to be "there" — Eckhart Tolle

-**Om** can aid your meditation practice.
+**OM** can aid your meditation practice.
 While meditation typically requires very little, a recurring bell can be practical and offer several benefits:

 -   Continuous alertness: The sound of the bell can remind us to return to our original intention if our mind has started to wander.
 -   Undivided attention: Guided by a timer, we can wholly immerse ourselves in our practice.
 By temporarily relaxing thoughts of the past and future, we can be fully present, unconcerned about how long we've meditated for or when to end our session.